 Dr. Russell Kelly, in his book: Should the Church Teach Tithing?
 A Theologian’s Conclusions about a Taboo Doctrine, says the same,

 “The Bible clearly teaches that only Israelite landowners and Israelite herdsmen inside Israel were required to tithe their increase.
-This very narrow, but true, definition eliminates all non-landowners, all tradesmen, and all who were too unfortunate to afford raising stock animals for a living in Israel.
-Neither was this narrow definition of tithing ever changed among Jews for over a thousand years; it was still the definition during the time of Jesus.=
+This very narrow, but true, definition eliminates all non-landowners, all tradesmen, and all who were too unfortunate to afford to raise stock animals for a living in Israel.
+Neither was this narrow definition of tithing ever changed among Jews for over a thousand years; it was still the definition during the time of Jesus.”

 Dr. Kelly goes on to prove that Jesus did not pay the tithe and neither did his disciples by giving references to the verses found in Matthew 12:1-2; Mark 2:23-24; and Luke 6:1-2.